AnielaMW/git-interview-baseline/README.md

 As you can see, we can't push all these commits.
 Wouldn't it have been great if we simply isolated our work on new-feature into its own copy of our code so that until it's done, we could have deployed the commit that fixes the application?
 We can do exactly this using a feature in git called branches.

-## Making a branch with `git branch`
+## Getting started with the Master branch.

-Let's quickly make a repository that we can use as a sandbox to experiment with the collaborative features of git.
-You don't have to follow along, you'll be able to understand the concepts from the reading but if you'd like, you can copy and paste these commands locally.
+Let's make a repository that we can use as a sandbox to experiment with the collaborative features of git.
+You can type or copy and paste these commands locally.
+We recommend you follow along, but you don't have to; you'll be able to understand the concepts from the reading.

 From our home directory we're going to make a new directory for our mission-critical-application.